submitteddenied/spa-bootstrap/README.md

 **spec/** Stores your JS specs (by default, Jasmine).
 This is the other half of your work

+**build/** A temporary working directory for build tasks, pay no attention to the files behind the curtain!

-**build/dev** The target directory for development build tasks, contains un-minified JS, CSS and images, as well as HTML that is compiled in "dev mode"
+**target/dev** The target directory for development build tasks, contains un-minified JS, CSS and images, as well as HTML that is compiled in "dev mode"

-**build/dist** The target directory for production build tasks.
+**target/dist** The target directory for production build tasks.
 Everything is minified and compressed.
 You could (should?) deploy this folder to your webserver!